SpaceX Starship rocket prototype achieves first safe landing

 Musk declared success on Twitter, posting a terse message in the understated parlance of spaceflight: "Starship landing nominal!"

-Four previous test flights of Starship prototypes - SN8 in December, SN9 in February and SN10 and SN11 in March - all blasted off successfully but blew to pieces either during or just after landing.
+Four previous test flights of Starship prototypes - SN8 in December, SN9 in February and SN10 and SN11 in March - all blasted off successfully but blew to pieces.

 Our Standards: The Thomson Reuters Trust Principles.